Configuration Data Definitions

 This setting is mutually exclusive with Include Business Status.

-Allows you to trigger a server side script with the specified endpoint name on the destination environment on import.
-The IDs of the inserted master entity records will be passed through the
+Endpoint Name Allows you to trigger a server side script with the specified endpoint name on the destination environment on import.
+The IDs of the inserted master entity records will be passed to the script through the

 context.Data.packageVersionIdsobject, for example:Copy